Learn how to add competitors in Semly and how to use competition analysis to check your brand’s visibility in AI answers.

 Example:

-When asked about products in a given category, AI often recommends a marketplace, ranking site, or large platform instead of a classic online store.
+When asked about products in a given category, AI often recommends a marketplace, ranking site, or big platform instead of a classic online store.

 In the competition section you can see a few important values.

-They show how many times your brand appeared in AI answers without the analyzed competitor showing up at the same time.
+Shows how many times your brand appeared in AI answers without the analyzed competitor being mentioned at the same time.

-They show how many times the analyzed competitor appeared in AI answers without your brand showing up at the same time.
+Shows how many times the analyzed competitor appeared in AI answers without your brand being mentioned at the same time.

-They show how many times your brand and a competitor appeared in the same answer.
+They show how many times your brand and the competitor appeared in the same answer.

 Example:

-If your brand appears 20 times, the competitor 50 times, and joint occurrences are 10, it means the competitor is more visible and in many answers appears independently of your brand.
+If your brand appears 20 times, the competitor 50 times, and the shared occurrences are 10, it means the competitor is more visible and in many answers appears independently of your brand.

 In the details you can check: